- Pain relief from toothache, abscesses and dry socket

 If you purchased your insurance through the Affordable Care Act, or have private insurance, you need to ask your insurance provider if they will cover your pulpitis treatment.
 If your child is on Medicaid or CHIP, treatment should be covered by the insurance.
 If you are an adult on Medicaid, you'll have to ask your state's Medicaid program if pulpitis treatment is covered.

-You can read more about what is covered under Medicare, CHIP and Medicaid in our article here.
+Read more about what is covered under Medicare, CHIP and Medicaid for dental.

 What is the difference between reversible vs irreversible pulpitis?